Rear flank downdraft: Thermodynamic characteristics

 RFDs may present themselves as a clear slot wrapping itself at least two-thirds of the way around the tornado, but the clear slot is not always evident in cases where an RFD is present.
 Many documents indicate that surface pressure excesses up to a few millibars exist within RFDs.
 Some findings showed that within the RFDs equivalent potential temperature (θe) is cold with respect to the inflow.
 Moreover, the lowest wet-bulb potential temperature (θw) values observed at the surface were within the RFD.
 There are, however, also observations of warm, high-θe air within RFDs.

 Difference from forward flank downdraft

 Compared to the forward flank downdraft (FFD) the rear flank downdraft (RFD) consists of warm and dry air.
 This is because the RFD is forced down from the mid-levels of the atmosphere, resulting in compressional heating of downward moving parcels.
 The FFD, in contrast, is driven by precipitation loading and evaporative cooling in the precipitation core of a supercell thunderstorm, making the FFD relatively cold and wet.
 Both are thought to be significant in tornado formation.

 Role in tornadogenesis

-A classic hook echo, indicating the presence of a rear flank downdraft (and in this case, a tornado).
-The tornado associated with this echo was part of the May 2003 tornado outbreak sequence.
+A textbook hook echo, indicating the presence of a rear flank downdraft (and in this case, a tornado).
+The tornado associated with this echo was part of the May 2024 tornado outbreak sequence.